 Making Tax Digital for Income Tax Self-Assessment (MTD for ITSA) represents one of the most significant changes to the UK tax system in decades.
 From April 2026, many self-employed individuals and landlords will no longer submit a single annual Self-Assessment tax return.
 Instead, they will be required to keep digital records, submit quarterly updates to HMRC, and complete a final declaration using HMRC-recognised software.

 With the first mandatory deadline approaching, understanding how MTD works and whether it applies to you—is now essential.
 The new rules introduce income thresholds, exemptions, new penalty structures, and specific software requirements that can feel overwhelming without clear guidance.
-This guide breaks down the 15 key facts you need to know about Making Tax Digital for Income Tax Self-Assessment, helping you understand who must comply, when to act, and how to prepare confidently to avoid penalties and ensure a smooth transition to digital tax reporting.
+This guide breaks down the 15 key facts you need to know about MTD for Income Tax Self-Assessment, helping you understand who must comply, when to act, and how to prepare confidently to avoid penalties and ensure a smooth transition to digital tax reporting.

 What Exactly Is Making Tax Digital for Income Tax Self-Assessment?